 Among the more serious but less common side effects of the BRAF V600E combination inhibitor are:11

 - Vision toxicities

 - A disease of the heart muscle that makes it more difficult for the heart to pump blood to the rest of the body

 - A higher-than-normal amount of glucose in the blood

-There are currently five FDA-approved EGFR TKIs.
-All of them are approved for EGFR exon 19 deletion and exon 21 (L858R) substitution mutations.
-Afatinib (Gilotrif®) and osimertinib (Tagrisso®) have additional indications:
+There are currently six FDA-approved EGFR TKIs.
+All except mobercertinib (ExkivityTM), which is approved for EGFR exon 20 insertion mutations, are approved for EGFR exon 19 deletion and exon 21 (L858R) substitution mutations.
+Afatinib (Gilotrif®) and osimertinib (Tagrisso®) have additional indications as well:

 - Afatinib (Gilotrif®):14 Approved for The first therapy given for a disesase of patients with metastatic NSCLC whose tumors have EGFR non-resistant mutations, as detected by an FDA-approved test.
 (The most common of these are the exon 19 deletion and the exon 21 (L858R) substitution mutations.
 The rarer mutations are S768L, L861Q, and G719X.)

 - Dacomitinib (Vizimpro®):15 Approved for first-line treatment of patients with metastatic NSCLC whose tumors have EGFR exon 19 deletions or exon 21 (L858R) substitution mutations, as detected by an FDA-approved test